Documentary About Garai Makaya

 On the 11th February 2017 Garai Makaya passed away in a skydiving accident in South Africa.
 Garai had been a pioneer and innovator in the skydiving & adventure tourism sector in Botswana, touching many lives by making what many considered to be an extreme sport more accessible and more relevant to everyday people.

 As depicted in the photo above with His Excellency President Ian Khama (the President of Botswana at the time) Garai was able to reach and engage with people of all ages, backgrounds & careers - and he was able to get them to take an active interest in the things he was passionate about (I guess that mainly covers supporting charities, skydiving, craft beer & burgers)!

 Garai was a very simple and yet remarkably unique individual who brought warmth & inspiration to the lives of everyone who knew him.
 He established skydiving as an official sport in Botswana (recognised by the Sports Council and supported by the Ministry of Tourism) and he was committed to building an enduring skydiving and adventure tourism movement in Botswana.

-We don't know for sure if Garai had been planning to make a film, but a large archive of professional film footage of Garai's skydiving adventures came into our possession after he died and we (his family & friends) are keen to see that this material is used to support the production of a high quality documentary film about his life as a skydiver and about the people whose lives he has touched through skydiving.
+We don't know for sure if Garai had been planning to make a film, but an archive of professional film footage of Garai's skydiving adventures came into our possession after he died and we (his family & friends) are keen to see that this material is used to support the production of a high quality documentary film about his life as a skydiver and about the people whose lives he has touched through skydiving.

 Why make a documentary film, when there are so many other ways we could pay tribute to the life & legacy of a guy like Garai?
 The main reason is because Garai was such a big motion-picture fan & enthusiast.
 And because of the volume of professionally filmed material he'd gathered, it makes sense to see that the material is put to good use.